 Some topics may be challenging to niche down, but you should always look for ways to drive consistent traffic and revenue.
 The example above of a website not covering winter fishing was the perfect example of expanding upon a niche.
 Head over to Google Trends to see what topics you should cover on your site.

 If you would like any assistance with your niche website, you can sign up for SEO coaching on the contact page.
-I also offer SEO consulting if you are looking for something monthly.
+Check out the SEO Workshop if you are looking to learn how to do your own marketing.